Software engineering

 Further study

 It's not normally a prerequisite to have a Masters qualification to enter software engineering or related fields.
-However, a specific Masters course could be useful if you'd like to move into a different field of IT and need to build up knowledge in this area.
+However, a specific Masters could be useful if you'd like to move into a different field of IT and need to build up knowledge in this area.
 Further study, such as a PhD, could be helpful if you want to pursue a research career.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in software engineering.